 3. TICKETING FOR AWAY FIXTURES

-3.1 Tickets for away fixtures are allocated to the Club's supporters on the following basis:
+3.1 Tickets for away fixtures are allocated to the Club’s supporters on the following order of priority:

 a) Away season ticket holders